 Cheese and more

 This is the first year of the cheese festival, so it’s hard to say what to expect until I get a chance to visit.
+Originally planned for May, it was cancelled fairly late in the day and moved to September.

 According to the organisers, over 40 exhibitors will present cheeses and cheese-related products from Austria’s provinces and elsewhere.
 And, because this is how we do things in Austria, all accompanied by appropriate liquid (wine and fruit juice) and musical refreshment.